May 2, 2025 • 16 min read

 - ESRS G1: Business conduct

-ESG reporting is a relatively new field of public disclosures that is only growing in importance.
-Investment choices increasingly hinge on ESG performance metrics, while consumers scrutinize a company’s global impact reporting on environmental, social, and governance topics can’t be ignored.
-Regulations like the CSRD will be put into place imminently, yet, collecting and analyzing ESG data remains a challenge.
+By integrating their data and working cross-functionally, audit, risk, and compliance teams can develop a comprehensive approach to CRSD reporting that goes beyond mere regulatory compliance and creates genuine organizational value.
 Beyond the data itself, companies face the added complexity of integrating this information with their broader audit, risk management, and compliance efforts.
 Thus, leveraging the right technology partner is crucial to efficiently navigate the ESG reporting landscape and ensure holistic alignment across your organization.

 Purpose-built ESG technology can change the game for your team and your organization, providing the tools to collaborate, visualize data, and collect evidence in a single source of truth.
-By implementing the right platform, your organization can get ahead of the upcoming CSRD regulations and execute on a high-level ESG program.
+By implementing the right platform, your organization can get ahead of CSRD compliance and execute on a high-level ESG program.

 What are the basics of CSRD?

-CSRD stands for the Corporate Sustainability Reporting Directive issued by the EU, which will require companies to disclose environmental, social, and governance (ESG) information publicly based on the European Sustainability Reporting Standards (ESRS).
+CSRD stands for the Corporate Sustainability Reporting Directive issued by the EU, which requires companies to disclose environmental, social, and governance (ESG) information publicly based on the European Sustainability Reporting Standards (ESRS).

 What are the European Sustainability Reporting Standards?